llxxbb/Nature/README_EN.md

 English|[中文](README.md)

+Nature is a **minimalist programming** platform.
+It is net-based, so it can be used in a variety of network languages.
+Nature simplifies your coding in the following ways:

+- Nature provides a **unified data storage model and ultimate data consistency assurance**.
+Nature's database model can be used in many business scenarios without additional database design and code support for database logic.
+- Nature provides **configuration-based process control**.
+Code can basically not consider process control, time scheduling, failure retry and other questions.

 Nature is an innovative product that draws on messaging systems, BPMN, Workflow, FaaS and databases to integrate some of the ideas.

 Nature is an open source solution for building a new class of applications based on **data-driven**, **business-oriented**, and **decentralized**. **Nature organically integrates system architecture and business architecture together**,  to bridge the gap between the two and enable the system to better serve the business.